Fiat open to alliances if they boost cost structure, position

-MILAN Fiat Chrysler FIA.MI Chief Executive Sergio Marchionne said he was open to talks with all car makers about potential alliances, especially if they can improve the cost structure and market presence of its brands.
+MILAN, July 30 Fiat Chrysler Chief Executive Sergio Marchionne said he was open to talks with all car makers about potential alliances, especially if they can improve the cost structure and market presence of its brands.

 "We are open to discussions with everybody," Marchionne told analysts during a call with analysts.

-"We've dismissed all those rumors," Marchionne said.
+"We've dismissed all those rumours," Marchionne said.
 "When we have something to announce, we will make it clear."

 (Reporting by Agnieszka Flak and Bernie Woodall)